quantumjot/btrack/README.md

 + HDF5 for larger/more complex datasets, or
 + using your own code as a PyTrackObject.

-HDF5 is the *default* format for data interchange, where addtional information such as images or metadata can also be stored.
+HDF5 is the *default* format for data interchange, where additional information such as images or metadata can also be stored.
 It is structured using symbolic links and pointers to store references to the original data: